Study Community Health in Thailand!

 For more information about the courses and structure of the program please visit the CIEE Thailand website.

 All students are expected to maintain at least the equivalent of a full time course load according to Appalachian State and the host university while abroad (whichever is greater).
-Students participating on the Botswana program will take a total of 17-18 credits.
+Students participating on the Thailand program will take a total of 15 credits.
 For more information about study abroad enrollment policies, credit approval, and credit and grade conversions please visit the Academics section of our website.